cferdinandi/gmt-wordpress-for-web-apps/README.md

 ## Roadmap

-**Version 2.2**
+* v2.2
   * Convert generic PHP functions to WordPress specific where applicable.
   * Add sanitization and validation for all data fields.

-**Version 3**
+* v3
   * Considering converting functions to plugins.

 ## Changelog
 * v2.1 (June 7, 2013)